-The new KTRC system used on the Ninja H2 combines the best elements of Kawasaki's earlier traction control systems.
+The new KTRC system used on the Ninja H2R combines the best elements of Kawasaki's earlier traction control systems.
 Multi-level modes offer riders a greater number of settings to choose from, with each mode providing a different level of intrusion to suit riding conditions and rider preference, and all modes designed to manage output when a sudden slip occurs.
 The new system offers both enhanced sport riding performance and the peace of mind to negotiate slippery surfaces with confidence.

-- \ Riders can choose from three modes, each offering a progressively greater level of intrusion.
+- Riders can choose from three modes, each offering a progressively greater level of intrusion.
 Each mode has three rider-selectable levels, adding more or less intrusion (rider preferences for each mode are programmable for on-the-move selection), for a total of nine possible settings.
-Riders may also elect to turn the system off. - \ Mode 1 is for the circuit, Mode 2 for the street, and Mode 3 for wet pavement conditions.
-A Rain Mode is also available. - \ Using complex analysis, the system is able to predict when traction conditions are about to become unfavourable.
-By acting before slippage exceeds the range for optimum traction, drops in power can be minimised, resulting in ultra-smooth operation. - \ Rain Mode can be turned on and off independently from KTRC.
-Activating Rain Mode sets KTRC to Mode 3+, and also limits power output, torque and response.
-Similar to a Low Power setting, maximum engine output is less than 50% of full, with a milder throttle response.
+Riders may also elect to turn the system off. - Modes 1 and 2 are tailored for circuit riding, while Mode 3 settings were optimised for street-like conditions. - Using complex analysis, the system is able to predict when traction conditions are about to become unfavourable.
+By acting before slippage exceeds the range for optimum traction, drops in power can be minimised, resulting in ultra-smooth operation.